 The success rate for dental bone grafts is strong.
 According to a systematic review in the International Journal of Oral & Maxillofacial Implants (Aghaloo & Moy, 2007), grafted sites achieve sufficient bone volume for implant placement in over 90% of cases.
 Once the graft has matured--typically three to six months after placement--the regenerated bone provides the density, width, and height needed to anchor a titanium implant securely.

-- Autograft (autogenous bone): Bone harvested from your own body--the gold standard for osteogenic potential because it contains living cells, growth factors, and a natural scaffold.
+- Autograft (autogenous bone): Bone harvested from your own body--the most-recommended option for osteogenic potential because it contains living cells, growth factors, and a natural scaffold.
 Common donor sites include the chin symphysis, mandibular ramus, and for larger grafts, the iliac crest (hip).
 The downside is a second surgical site, which adds discomfort and healing time.

 - Allograft (donor bone): Processed human bone from an accredited tissue bank.
 The American Academy of Implant Dentistry (AAID) notes that allografts are the most widely used graft material in the United States and are rigorously screened and sterilized.
 They provide an excellent osteoconductive scaffold without requiring a donor-site surgery.
 Demineralized bone matrix (DBM) is a common allograft form that retains bone morphogenetic proteins (BMPs) to stimulate new bone formation.